InfTkm/ethereum-lab1/README.md

    This creates a node_modules directory.

-9) To compile and deploy the two contracts (Migrations.sol and Faucet.sol) to the blockchain (represented by Ganache).
-Make sure that Ganache is running and execute the command:
+9) To compile and deploy the two contracts (Migrations.sol and Faucet.sol) to the blockchain (represented by Ganache), make sure that Ganache is running and execute the command:

  ```